Regardless how many books I’ve written (nearly 200) and sold (over 70 million), I fear if I’m not learning, I’m

 You could learn more in just those two books than in an entire college writing course.

-BONUS: If you’re ready to graduate to my ultimate reading list for writers, which includes 7 novels and 7 nonfiction titles from which you can pick up skills, you can download it for free by clicking the image below:
+BONUS: If you’re ready to graduate to my ultimate reading list for writers, which includes 7 novels and 7 nonfiction titles from which you can pick up skills, you can download it for free by clicking here or on the image below:

 What’s your favorite book on the craft of writing?
 Share it with all of us in the comments section…